All Episodes

 And America is all the better for it.

-Thanks to the courage of Al Roker admitting that he ate something he knew he shouldn't have eaten, having had gastric bypass, which led to flatulence becoming solids, which led to pooping in his pants in the White House.
+thanks to the courage of Al Roker admitting that he ate something he knew he shouldn't have eaten, having had gastric bypass, which led to flatulence becoming solids, which led to pooping in his pants in the White House.

-And now other staff is laughing.
+My staff is laughing.

 They're missing the whole point.